-To style your blue and purple hair, Larson says having good heat protection is key.
-“Having good heat protection will not only shield your hair from the heat or the iron but also shield your color from fading if you’re big into ironing,” she explains.
+Larson says having good heat protection is key to styling your blue and purple hair.
+“Good heat protection will not only shield your hair from the heat or the iron but also shield your color from fading if you’re big into ironing,” she explains.

-Fantasy colors look great on all women, especially shades of purple.
-Don’t go for hair color like this if you wash your hair very frequently and you are not willing to invest in good quality products.
-Colors like this can last anywhere from 1 month to 3 months and sometimes even longer with proper care.
+Fantasy colors look great on all women, especially these blue purple highlights.
+Only go for a hair color like this if you wash your hair frequently and are willing to invest in good quality products.
+Colors like this can last anywhere from 1 to 3 months and sometimes even longer with proper care.
 Don’t go too light with this shade of purple because it will wash right out!

 #17: Black Hair with Purple Highlights

-This black hair with purple highlights is very edgy/spunky, very modern, but not too loud!
+This black hair with purple highlights is edgy/spunky, modern but not too loud!
 It was created by licensed cosmetologist Janelle Griego of South Valley, NM.

-If you’re thinking of opting for vibrant colors for the first time, Griego encourages you to try this hair trend.
+If you’re considering selecting vibrant colors for the first time, Griego encourages you to try these violet highlights on black hair.
 “Women always feel most comfortable with such highlights.
 It’s easy to take out if not desired, but also fades out to be a very pretty blonde,” she notes.

 Any vibrant color like purple highlights on black hair is very high-maintenance without the correct products!
-Hair colors like this require effort from you at home, along with everything done for you in the salon.
-Griego always highly recommends the highly pigmented shampoo and conditioner (in this case purple).
+Hair colors like this require effort from you at home, and everything is done for you in the salon.
+Griego always highly recommends highly pigmented shampoo and conditioner (in this case, purple).

 #18: Bright Magenta Highlights

-These magenta highlights on shoulder-length hair make a bold statement, exuding confidence, and playfulness at once.
+These magenta highlights on shoulder-length hair make a bold statement, exuding confidence and playfulness.
 They were created by hairstylist Danielle Roniger of Afton, WY.

 “We love the vibrancy of magenta as it fits perfectly with a violet metallic tone, creating bright purple hair.
-You can wear this with straight and curly hair, but when curly it really makes the colors pop,” notes Roniger.
+You can wear this with straight and curly hair, but it makes the colors pop when curly,” notes Roniger.

 Follow your stylist’s instructions to keep your hair healthy and proper at-home hair care.
-In order to achieve these vivid colors, you need to be a platinum blonde.
+To achieve these vivid colors, you need to be a platinum blonde.
 With platinum comes damage.
 If you are already blonde, this is easier to achieve than if you are previously brunette or a redhead.

 #19: Dark Purple Hair with Highlights

 This dark purple hair with highlights is an amethyst purple color melt.
-Created by hairstylist Karisa Moore of Kew Gardens, NY, she says, “these dark purple highlights are great for women looking for a bright and bold shade.
-Because the hair was lightened first, vibrancy with this color really popped.”
+Created by hairstylist Karisa Moore of Kew Gardens, NY, she says, “These dark purple highlights are great for women looking for a bright and bold shade.
+Because the hair was lightened first, vibrancy with this color popped.”

-Results may vary depending on your hair, especially if you have virgin hair or previously dyed hair.
-Moore recommends you consult with your hairstylist to make sure lighter and darker purples are for you.
-Fashion colors tend to fade quickly but a quick toner every month and a half can fix that.
+Results may vary depending on your hair, especially if you have virgin or previously dyed hair.
+Moore recommends you consult your hairstylist to ensure lighter and darker purples are for you.
+Fashion colors tend to fade quickly, but a quick toner every month and a half can fix that.

-If you want something with less maintenance, Moore says to try purple balayage highlights that give much more of a gradient deep purple as opposed to one solid color which requires touch-ups every four weeks.
+If you want something with less maintenance, Moore says to try purple balayage highlights that give much more of a gradient deep purple than one solid color, which requires touch-ups every four weeks.

 “Purple hair is a beautiful and rich color but does require some upkeep.
 The product also plays a major role in the longevity of your dark hair with purple highlights.
 Make sure to use sulfate-free shampoo and conditioner.
 Try Davines MINU shampoo and conditioner since it’s designed for colored hair,” she adds.